MicrosoftDocs/power-automate-docs/articles/sequential-test-doc-all-together.md

 ## Add the final approval action

 1. Use the [add an approval action for pre-approvals](modern-approvals-sequential.md/#Add-an-approval-action-for-pre-approvals) steps we did earlier to add, and then configure another **Start an approval** action.
-This action sends an email to the final approver.
+This action sends an email request for final approval.

-Note: Be sure to use an email address (in the **Assigned To** box) that's different from the one you used earlier when you configured the pre-approval action.
+Note: Here, I've used a static email address in the **Assigned To** box.
+However, you may want to use the email address of the pre-approver's manager as the final approver.
+If your organization uses Office 365, you can use the [Office 365 Users](https://flow.microsoft.com/services/shared_office365users/office-365-users/) service to dynamically get the email address for person's manager while the flow runs.

 1. When you're done, the card should resemble this image: